 Best for | Newer-construction buyers wanting efficient day-to-day logistics | Largest median sq. ft., lowest $/sq. ft. in 94949 | Premium $/sq. ft. with club amenities |

-Pointe Marin single-family homes sold at a median of $652 per square foot in Q2 2026, up from roughly $611 per square foot a year earlier — a ~6.7% year-over-year increase, per BAREIS MLS.
+Pointe Marin single-family homes sold at a median of $652 per square foot for the 90 days ending July 31, 2026, up from roughly $613 per square foot a year earlier — a ~6.4% year-over-year increase, per BAREIS MLS.

-As of July 2026, Pointe Marin has about a 3.0-month supply of single-family inventory (3 active listings, 2 pending), which is balanced-to-seller territory.
-Low days-on-market and near-full sale-to-list ratios favor well-priced sellers, while limited inventory above $1.6M gives move-up sellers a rare low-competition window.
+As of August 2026, Pointe Marin has about a 1.8-month supply of single-family inventory (3 current listings, 1 pending), which is seller-favorable territory.
+Low days-on-market favors well-priced sellers, while zero inventory above $1.6M gives move-up sellers a rare low-competition window.
 Source: BAREIS MLS.

-As of July 1, 2026, there are 3 active single-family listings in the Pointe Marin area plus 2 pending sales, priced from about $1,050,000 to $2,285,000, per BAREIS MLS.
+As of August 19, 2026, there are 3 current single-family listings in the Pointe Marin area plus 1 pending sale, per BAREIS MLS.
 Inventory here is characteristically thin, so availability changes quickly — contact Kyle Frazier for current, address-specific listings.

 Pointe Marin is a master-planned enclave of approximately 340–342 single-family homes in South Novato (94949), built between 2002 and 2005.